bokkypoobah/DaoCasinoTokenSaleContractAudit/README.md

 * [x] The test results can be found in [testNew/test1results.txt](testNew/test1results.txt) for the results and [testNew/test1output.txt](testNew/test1output.txt) for the full output
 * [x] There is no switch to pause and then restart the contract being able to receive contributions
 * [x] The `transfer(...)` call is the last statements in the control flow of `proxyPayment(...)` to prevent the hijacking of the control flow
-* NOTE that this contract does not implement the check for the number of bytes sent to functions to reject errors from the "short address attack"
+* NOTE that this contract does not implement the check for the number of bytes sent to functions to reject errors from the [short address attack](http://vessenes.com/the-erc20-short-address-attack-explained/)
-* NOTE that this contract does not implement the modified `approve(...)` and `approveAnCall(...)` functions to mitigate the risk of double spending in the `approve(...)` and `transferFrom(...)` calls
+* NOTE that this contract does not implement the modified `approve(...)` and `approveAnCall(...)` functions to mitigate the risk of [double spending](https://docs.google.com/document/d/1YLPtQxZu1UAvO9cZ1O2RPXBbT0mooh4DYKjA_jp-RLM/edit#) in the `approve(...)` and `transferFrom(...)` calls

 <br />